datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 a new Tax Matters Member; provided, however, that only a Member may be designated as the Tax Matters Member of the Company.

-Section 10.2  Right to Make Tax Election  TC "Section 10.2  Right to Make Tax Election" \\f C \\l "2" .
+Section 10.2  Right to Make Tax Election.
 The Tax Matters Member may, in its discretion, make or revoke, on behalf of the Company, any tax election under the Code or the Treasury Regulations, except an election to be treated as a corporation, or under state, local or foreign law.

-**
- ARTICLE XI
- LIABILITY, EXCULPATION AND INDEMNIFICATION ** TC "Article XI.
+**ARTICLE XI LIABILITY, EXCULPATION AND INDEMNIFICATION**
-Liability, Exculpation and Indemnification" \\f C \\l "1"

-Section 11.1  Liability  TC "Section 11.1  Liability" \\f C \\l "2" .
+Section 11.1  Liability.

 ​(i) Except as otherwise provided by the Act, the debts, obligations and liabilities of the Company, whether arising in contract, tort or